Foolproof Tips for Generating Roofing Leads in 2022 and Beyond

 Many businesses don’t make the most out of the leads they gather.
 With leads coming in from social media, emails, contact forms and phone calls, you might begin to lose track.
 Leads are an integral part of your business.
 Make your marketing efforts worth the investment by following through quickly.

-Your odds of qualifying a lead decrease more each minute you wait.
 Your best chance of turning a contact into a lead is if you follow up with them within the first five minutes.
-Your odds decrease four times if you wait 10 minutes, and 21 times if you wait 30 minutes.
+Your odds decrease by 80% if you wait 10 minutes.

 Speed is vital.